jdbctemplatemapper/jdbctemplatemapper/readme.md

 Spring's JdbcTemplate gives full control of data access using SQL.
 It is a better option for complex enterprise applications than an ORM (ORM magic/nuances get in the way for large and complex applications).
 Even though JdbcTemplate abstracts away a lot of the boiler plate code needed by JDBC, it still remains verbose.

-JdbcTemplateMapper makes CRUD with JdbcTemplate simpler.
+JdbcTemplateMapper makes CRUD with JdbcTemplate simpler (Its constructor take JdbcTemplate as an argument).
 Use it for one line CRUD operations and for other query stuff use JdbcTemplate as you normally would.

 **Features:**